What is Processed Food?

 Is All Processed Food Unhealthy?

-Not necessarily.
+Nope.
 Minimally processed or prepared foods are not necessarily bad options, in fact, they are a great asset to a healthy diet.
-Opting for minimally processed or prepared foods such as pre-cut and washed vegetables, frozen fruit, canned beans, or pre-made hummus are a great way to cut down on time in the kitchen.
+Opting for minimally processed or prepared foods such as pre-cut and washed vegetables, frozen fruit, canned beans, or pre-made hummus is a great way to cut down on time in the kitchen.
 In fact, using prepared foods is like having a sous-chef and can help make mealtime a whole lot less stressful!

 How to Determine if a Product is Healthy or Unhealthy